Watergardens Town Centre: History

 The adjacent Watergardens Town Centre Homemaker Centre opened in 2001, expanding to 15000 m2 of retail space in 2002.
-Watergardens railway station was also opened in 2002 following the extension of M-Train St Albans services to Sydenham, with QIC purchasing the naming rights to the station.
+Watergardens railway station was also opened in 2002 following the extension of M>Train's St Albans services to Sydenham, with QIC purchasing the naming rights to the station.

 A further expansion to the centre was announced in 2003, adding a further 25000 m2 of retail space south of the complex.
 Construction commenced in December 2005 and was originally planned to open in April 2007, but was delayed until May of that year.
-The expansion included Big W, JB Hi-fi and a second Safeway supermarket.
+The expansion included Big W, JB Hi-fi and a second Woolworths supermarket.
 A record crowd attended the centre on 23 December 2007, with more than 45,000 customers attending the centre.

 An expansion of the centre was undertaken between 2019 and 2020, resulting in the closure of the Coles (previously Bi-lo) store.
 The expansion, known as 'The Marketplace', was completed in 2020 and included an Aldi supermarket.

 As part of nationwide restructuring, the Target store was replaced by Kmart in early-mid 2021.

+In June 2023 the second Woolworths supermarket, which opened as part of the second expansion of the centre in 2007, was closed.
+This resulted in a revamp of the South Mall, which saw the opening of TK Maxx and the relocation and expansion of Cotton On Mega, Kathmandu, Rebel Sport and EB Games Australia, opening on 7 March 2024.